Rock Radio Scrapbook

 (Jerry Farrell in 1961/Courtesy William Snyder)

 During the week, he worked for the New York State Power Authority.
-But on the weekend, Jerry Farrell entertained on the radio, in the 1970s at WKBW and WGR.
+But on the weekend, Jerry Farrell entertained on the radio.

 Nothing was "formatted" with Farrell - he was about as "free-form" as an AM Top 40 deejay could be.
-"The Wonderful World of Jerry Farrell" was an example of what can happen when you let a deejay just be himself.
+"The Wonderful World of Jerry Farrell" on WKBW and WGR was an example of what can happen when you let a deejay just be himself.

-Farrell also spent time at WJJL in his hometown of Niagara Falls, N.Y.
+Farrell also spent time at WJJL in his hometown of Niagara Falls, New York.
 Born Jeremiah D. Farrell in 1930, he served for four years with the U.S. Air Force during the Korean conflict.
 He went on to become public relations director at New York State's Power Authority Power Vista.

 (The William Snyder Collection)